 Expect the usual Heavenly® Bed and Heavenly® Bath in nicely decorated large rooms with large bathrooms, along with modern technology and ergonomic workspaces.
 The steakhouse is a highlight, and they have the only Starbucks® Reserve Store in downtown Detroit.

 The executive club lounge is very good views to the Detroit River and into Windsor, Canada.
 Breakfast includes bagels, cereal, white bread, scrambled eggs, sliced fruit, and yogurt.
-Evening light bites are from 6 pm – 8 pm, and there are drinks and light snacks throughout the day.
+In the evening, light bites are served.
+Drinks and snacks are available throughout the day.

 4. Detroit Marriott at the Renaissance Center